 - 112lbs plus 35lb oil pump

-- Comes with 4 trays, Mylar bags, oxygen absorbers, and impulse sealer
+- Comes with 4 trays, Mylar bags, oxygen absorbers, and an impulse sealer

 - One year limited warranty